prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/08-create-a-composite-model.md

 1. In the **Create relationship** window, notice that the **Cardinality** dropdown list is set to **Many to many**.

-    *Because both columns contain duplicate values, Power BI Desktop automatically sets the cardinality to many to many.
-However, the default cross filter direction is incorrect.*
+   >**Note**: Because both columns contain duplicate values, Power BI Desktop automatically sets the cardinality to many to many.
+However, the default cross filter direction is incorrect.

 1. In the **Cross filter direction** dropdown list, select **Single (Order Date filters Targets)**.

      ![](../images1/dp-500-lab8-(17).png)

-    *It's common that dimension tables filter fact tables.
-In this model design, it isn't necessary (or efficient) to propagate filters from the fact table to the dimension table.*
+     >**Note**: It's common that dimension tables filter fact tables.
+In this model design, it isn't necessary (or efficient) to propagate filters from the fact table to the dimension table.

 1. Select **OK**.